 In the case of multi-directional laminates, a flexure test can be used to identify layup errors, which is useful for quality control and goods inwards checks.

 In flexure tests, precise alignment of the tool's supports and dies is also mandatory to achieve accurate and reproducible test results.
 ZwickRoell has developed special flexure tools for these types of tests, in which all elements can be adjusted to one another with precision.

-3-point flexure tests are common and easy to perform.
-Flexure can be measured with the crosshead travel encoder when the machine deformation is compensated.
+3-point flexure tests on composites are common and easy to carry out.
+The deflection can be measured with the testing machine's crosshead travel monitor if the machine deformation is compensated.